Thai Buddhist sculpture: Srivijaya images

-Although some of Sri Vijayan Buddhist image were made of bronze and stone, most of Sri Vijaya images were generally made of clay, with less emphasis on durability, as their purpose was to benefit the deceased, rather than perpetuate the teachings of the Buddha.
+Some Srivijayan images were made of bronze and stone, but most were of clay, with less emphasis on durability, their purpose being to benefit the deceased rather than to perpetuate the Buddha's teaching.

 Lopburi images

-Lopburi images date back to the eleventh century.
-They are typically found in Northeast Thailand, and their style is essentially similar to Cambodian Buddha images.
-Such images typically have a cone-shaped cranial protuberance in the form of tiers of lotus petals.
-The hair depicted in the images is considerably more realistic than the hair of the Dvaravati images, and may be either straight or curly.
-The face of the Buddha typically has a small smile, while the earlobes are in unusually large proportion relative to the rest of the face, often hanging down nearly to the image's shoulders.
-A second Lopburi style is the Naga Protected Buddha with the heads of Naga forming a protective taper around the Buddha's head.
+Lopburi images date from the eleventh century and are typically found in northeast Thailand.
+Their style is close to that of Cambodian Buddha images.
+The cranial protuberance is cone-shaped and formed of tiers of lotus petals, and the hair, either straight or curly, is treated more realistically than in Dvaravati images.
+The face carries a slight smile and the earlobes are unusually long, often reaching nearly to the shoulders.
+A second Lopburi type is the Naga-protected Buddha, in which the heads of a naga form a canopy above the Buddha's head.